awsdocs/amazon-workmail-administration-guide/doc_source/tracking.md

-# Tracking Messages<a name="tracking"></a>
+# Tracking messages<a name="tracking"></a>

 Turn on email event logging in the Amazon WorkMail console to track email messages for your organization\.
 Email event logging uses an AWS Identity and Access Management service\-linked role to grant permissions to publish the email event logs to Amazon CloudWatch\.
-For more information about IAM service\-linked roles, see [Using Service\-Linked Roles for Amazon WorkMail](using-service-linked-roles.md)\.
+For more information about IAM service\-linked roles, see [Using service\-linked roles for Amazon WorkMail](using-service-linked-roles.md)\.

 In the CloudWatch event logs, you can use CloudWatch search tools and metrics to track messages and troubleshoot email issues\.
-For more information about the event logs that Amazon WorkMail sends to CloudWatch, see [CloudWatch Event Logs for Amazon WorkMail](monitoring-workmail-cloudwatch.md#cw-events)\.
+For more information about the event logs that Amazon WorkMail sends to CloudWatch, see [CloudWatch event logs for Amazon WorkMail](monitoring-workmail-cloudwatch.md#cw-events)\.
 For more information about CloudWatch Logs, see the [Amazon CloudWatch Logs User Guide](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/)\.

-## Turning On Email Event Logging<a name="enable-tracking"></a>
+## Turning on email event logging<a name="enable-tracking"></a>

 When you turn on email event logging using the default settings, Amazon WorkMail:
 + Creates an AWS Identity and Access Management service\-linked role – `AmazonWorkMailEvents`\.